yalcindo/FoodOrder/README.md

 ### Description:

-Object oriented programming is used to model data Costumers can pick their food according their diet
+Object oriented programming methodology is applied to model the data